hellenshengfy/hellenshengfy.github.io/content/en/about/_index.md

 {{< column >}}

-I worked as a financial analyst in DBS Bank to facilitate invesment banking business and global fund raising.
+I worked as a financial analyst in DBS Bank to facilitate **invesment banking business and global fund raising**.
 I collaberate with international teams to issue offshore bond demoninated in a range of currencies (USD/EUR/HKD/SGD/CHY).
-My responsibilities encompassed **financial modelling, financial product pricing, financial statement spreading**, legal document checking, government bond bidding and more.
+My responsibilities encompassed **financial modelling, financial product pricing**, financial statement spreading, legal document checking, government bond bidding and more.
 Basically, I dealt with issues related to math, law, and market.

 {{< endcolumn >}}